csci574-ml/csci574-ml/README.md

 **docs**/

 Additional documentation for the class.
-Class syllabus, and possible assingment descriptions, slides and handouts will be placed here.
+Class syllabus, and possible assignment descriptions, slides and handouts will be placed here.

 **figures**/